jodersky/akka-serial/documentation/3.0/developer.md

 ```

 # Publishing and Releasing
-The release process is managed with the `sbt-release` plugin.
-See 'project/Release.scala' for a description of the various steps involved.
+Releases are handled automatically by the continuous integration and deployment system (Travis CI).
+A release will be performed for every annotated Git tag that is pushed to the main repository.

-Here are some important notes on creating a release:
+Here are a couple of observations on the release process:

 - During a release, only readily available libraries in `lib_native` are packaged into the fat jar, no local native compilation is performed.
 The rationale behind this is that while native libraries rarely change, they are still tied to the version of libc of the compiling system.
 Since the releases are mostly done on a development machine (cutting-edge OS), compiling native libraries locally could break compatibility with older systems.

-- Currently, the release script does not handle uploading the native libraries archive (don't confuse this with the fat jar, which is uploaded).
-If creating a release that changed the native libraries or added support for more platforms, creating and uploading a new native archive must be done manually.

-- Don't forget to update the website after creating a new release:
+- The website is not automatically updated.
+After creating a new release:

     - Run `sbt makeSite` to generate documentation in `target/site/`
 	- Checkout GitHub Pages branch `git checkout gh-pages`